 Dr. Dyce served as Managing Director: Collective Leadership, Teach For America in Oklahoma City.
 In her role, Kim was charged with setting the direction for corps member placements, alumni affairs, and school leadership towards a cohesive, coherent, and impactful school turnaround initiative.

 In 2017, Dr. Kim J. Dyce started her role in Muskogee Public Schools as the Executive Director for Teaching and Learning.
-She currently serves as the Assistant Superintendent.
+She currently serves as the Deputy Superintendent.